Lyssna vs. UXArmy

 UXArmy Screenshots

-Screenshot of This is the client dashboard where clients can create tests for their prototypes, websites, mobile Apps, Mobile websites, web apps.
+Screenshot of the client dashboard where clients can create tests for their prototypes, websites, mobile Apps, Mobile websites, web apps.
 They can check the overall progress of every test and they can also navigate to each test and see their progress and details as well.

 They can check their account summary, top-up their account (via both PayPal and Debit/Credit cards) with credits to use in recruiting UserAdvocates to take the test.